Lugano life less sweet for the coal and steel men

 The talk of the town is the demise of trader Carbofer, from trading billions of dollars of steel and coal in 2008 to a shutdown of trading after failing to secure much-needed cash injection.

-Dealing in steel and coal has become a risky business in the last few months at the centre of a highly specialised trading ecosystem that links Italian industry with Russia raw materials and moves coal around the world to feed steel mills.
+Dealing in steel and coal has become a risky business in the last few months at the center of a highly specialized trading ecosystem that links Italian industry with Russian raw materials and moves coal around the world to feed steel mills.

 Markets are too volatile, less profitable and much riskier and the cost of credit is escalating, especially for the niche players around the Lugano lakeside, much less heavyweight than the big commodities traders across the Swiss cantons in Geneva and Zug.